jjwall/jjwall.github.io/resume.md

     />
 </p>

-* Mentored junior developers helping them navigate the learning journey as well as career developed
+* Mentored junior developers helping them navigate the coding learning journey as well as career development
 * Ambassador for the organization spreading the word through my network and social medias

 ## Sensei